udemy/angularjs-styleguide/README.md

 ## Naming conventions for different providers

-When naming services, factories, and providers, please use camelcase when the service, factory or provider returns a single instance.
+When naming services, factories, and providers, please use `camelCasing` when the service, factory or provider returns an object literal or a function that is not a constructor.
+When a constructor function is return by the factory or provider please use `PascalCasing`.

 ```javascript
 angular.module('myServiceModule', ['ngResource'])